When using databases off campus, you will be required to authenticate with your last name and YSU ID#.

-Defense Information Services Agency: Mission: DISA, a Combat Support Agency, provides, operates, and assures command and control, information sharing capabilities, and a globally accessible enterprise information infrastructure in direct support to joint warfighters, national level leaders, and other mission and coalition partners across the full spectrum of operations.
+Defense Information Sytems Agency: Mission: DISA, a Combat Support Agency, provides, operates, and assures command and control, information sharing capabilities, and a globally accessible enterprise information infrastructure in direct support to joint warfighters, national level leaders, and other mission and coalition partners across the full spectrum of operations.
 Vision: Information superiority in defense of our Nation.

 Defense Intelligence Agency: DIA provides military intelligence to warfighters, defense policymakers and force planners in the Department of Defense and the Intelligence Community, in support of U.S. military planning and operations and weapon systems acquisition.
 They plan, manage, and execute intelligence operations during peacetime, crisis, and war.